 I remember I was reviewing the disc for SCENE magazine in December of 1995 and had phoned Gerry up with a few supplementary questions about the production process.
 That first disc was merrily spinning away on the machine in my study as we talked and midway through track 20, He Shall Feed His Flock, as the mezzo-soprano stepped back and his own daughter took over in her pure and soaring soprano, Gerry politely asked, “Could we just be quiet for a couple minutes?”
 When the song concluded he resumed with two more questions: “Can the kid sing or what?
 Now then, where were we?”

-Yes, there was a brashness to Gerry Fagan in those days but – unlike some other choirmasters in town – I always found him engaging and endearing.
+Yes, there was a brashness to Gerry Fagan in those days but – unlike some other choirmasters in town who sometimes struggled to capture a fraction of the notice that he attracted – I always found him engaging and endearing.
 Today when you have to keep an eye open to find out where you can catch a Christmas performance of Handel’s most beloved oratorio, it’s hard to appreciate the way in which Fagan and his musical consortiums all but monopolized the sizable Christmas Messiah market for about 25 years.

 Though only the first of Messiah’s three parts is concerned with Christ’s nativity and the work was originally conceived for and flourished as an Easter oratorio, its association with the Yuletide has been established for the better part of two centuries.
 Through most of the 80s and 90s and into the 2000s, the only way other London choirs could get some Messiah action to themselves was to mount a production during the Easter season when the appeal was much more limited.